-INTRODUCTION Réamhrá
+Introduction Réamhrá

 The geological interplay of land and sea over millennia has shaped this stretch of coastline.
 The horse-shoe bay with its swarm of 'drowned' drumlin islands created during the last Ice Age, draws its unique identity from the relationship between this distinctive marine landscape and the girdle of quartzite mountains, peaks and wildlands that circumvent the bay from Achill Island to Inishturk.
-The geology of the Clew Bay area is both interesting and complex.
-It influences the landscape, soil, agricultural practices and food and positions Clew Bay within the global story of the Earth.

 Croagh Patrick, the most iconic feature of this upland backdrop, and Clare Island, the guardian of the Bay, proudly highlight elements in a composite landscape that has attracted visitors and pilgrims for centuries.
 The shades of sunlight, the atmospheric moods of the Atlantic weather, the dawn and twilight, and the large expanse of night skies further define the compelling beauty of the harmony that exists between 'land, sea and sky'.